Healthy eating 1.

 Animal-based foods can be part of a healthy diet but should be eaten in moderation.

-• Frequency: Limit to small portions, 1–2 times a week.
+Frequency: Limit to small portions, 1–2 times a week.

-• Best choices: Opt for organic, grass-fed, or free-range meats, poultry, and wild-caught fish for higher-quality nutrients and fewer additives.
+Best choices: Opt for organic, grass-fed, or free-range meats, poultry, and wild-caught fish for higher-quality nutrients and fewer additives.

-• Red meat: Treat red meat as a side dish rather than the main event.
+Red meat: Treat red meat as a side dish rather than the main event.
 Excess consumption has been linked to inflammation and an increased risk of colon cancer.

-6. Avoid fried foods.
+6. Its best to avoid fried foods.

 Fried foods are difficult to digest and can harm gut health.
 They:

-• Increase acid reflux risk (GERD).
+Increase acid reflux risk (GERD).

-• Reduce the diversity of gut bacteria, contributing to obesity and type 2 diabetes.
+Reduce the diversity of gut bacteria, contributing to obesity and type 2 diabetes.

-• Increase gut endotoxins, which promote inflammation.
+Increase gut endotoxins, which promote inflammation.

 Bake, grill, roast, or steam foods to preserve nutrients and enhance flavor without the health risks of frying.